 Beer and Food Tour in Reykjavik

-Discover local cuisine alongside craft beer on a Beer and Food Tasting Tour.
-The beer and food pairing meal takes place at a local brewery and includes 9 small plates of Icelandic cuisine, as well as samples of 5 different locally-produced beers.
+Discover local cuisine alongside craft brew on a Beer and Food Tasting Tour.
+The pairing meal takes place at a local brewery and includes 9 small plates of Iceland cuisine, as well as samples of 5 different locally-produced beers.
 Book it now!

 Cooking Class Iceland Cuisine Tour

-As budget conscious travelers, we always consider (and calculate!) the cost of food in the places we visit.
-We knew before going that the food prices in Iceland were going to be high, but I’m not sure that we were exactly prepared for the exorbitant costs of eating in Reykjavik.
+As budget conscious travelers, we always consider (and calculate) the cost of food in the places we visit.
+We knew the food prices in Iceland were going to be high, but I’m not sure that we were exactly prepared for the exorbitant costs of eating in Reykjavik.

 Iceland Food Costs